Wanna Stay Out of These?

 When chipping around the green do not think of the hole but rather a spot on the green you want to land the ball.
 Get the ball on the green as quickly as you can and let it run out like a putt.
 Once again, you're putting with loft.

 In order to gain distance with the driver...
 JUST STOP IT RIGHT HERE.
 JUST STOP IT.
-Any player who has chased distance throughout the history of golf has suffered mightily.
+Every player who has chased distance throughout the history of golf has suffered mightily.
 So just stop.

 Davis Love II told Davis III that he was allowed to swing as hard as he wanted as long as he kept his balance.